Top Links

 • Make sure you're using good quality leads to connect from your aerial to your receiver, and from your set-top box to your TV or video.
 For a new extra pounds, a good quality aerial flylead cable with a gold-plated connector from Maplin Electronics may help.

-• If these don't work, a good quality external roof aerial with good quality unbroken cable straight to your set top box should be the answer.
+• If these don't work, a good quality external roof aerial with good quality unbroken TV aerial cable straight to your set top box should be the answer.

-Bad weather can have an effect on your reception - strong winds blowing your aerial will affect your signal, as will heavy rain especially in weak signal areas.
+Bad weather can have an effect on your reception - strong winds blowing your aerial will affect your signal, as will heavy rain (specially in weak signal areas).

 Good, sunny weather can have an effect on your reception if you're in a weak signal area, due to high pressure atmospherics.